Leclerc LogoWhy Choose the Weavebird Computer-Dobby Weaving Loom

 Weavebird Counterweights

-Each of the Weavebird looms 16, 24 or 32 harnesses has a counterweight attached that is designed to compensate for the weight of the harness as well as the heddles.
+Each of the Weavebird loom's 16, 24 or 32 shafts has a counterweight attached that is designed to compensate for the weight of the shaft as well as the heddles.
 This counterweight operates in a similar fashion as those employed by elevators to greatly reduce the amount of force needed by the weaver to raise each shaft.
 The result of this unique approach is a dramatic reduction in the treadling effort and physical strain on the weaver.

-Rather than "lifting" the harness, the weaver is simply moving them from the closed to the open position or vice-versa.
-Regardless of the mber of harnesses are moving up or the draft being woven, a small amount of pressure is required to move the harness and no force whatsoever is required to hold it in place once it has been moved!
+Rather than "lifting" the shaft, the weaver is simply moving them from the closed to the open position or vice-versa.
+Regardless of the number of shafts moving up or the draft being woven, a small amount of pressure is required to move the shaft and no force whatsoever is required to hold it in place once it has been moved!
 In fact a weaver can push on one treadle to create the shed, get up from the loom to go and have lunch and when they return they will find the perfect shed still there waiting for them!

-Because the counterweights are attached to each of the Weavebird's harnesses, lifting 1, 5, 20 or 32 harnesses requires an equal amount of force enabling the weaver to achieve a steady rhythm.
-Ease of treadling is a unique advantage that the Leclerc Weavebird loom has over competitors Computer-Dobby implementation allowing a weaver to stay at the loom weaving for a longer period of time without discomfort.
-Some manufacturers try to fix the problem with springs, chains and levers, but the added complexity doesn't remove the fact that the harnesses have to be lifted and the weaver had better have strong leg muscles!
+Because the counterweights are attached to each of the Weavebird's shafts, lifting 1, 5, 20 or 32 shafts requires an equal amount of force enabling the weaver to achieve a steady rhythm.
+Ease of treadling is a unique advantage that the Leclerc Weavebird loom has over competitor's Computer-Dobby implementation allowing a weaver to stay at the loom weaving for a longer period of time without discomfort.
+Some manufacturers try to fix the problem with springs, chains and levers, but the added complexity doesn't remove the fact that the shafts have to be lifted and the weaver needs strong leg muscles!

 No Air Compressors or Electric Winches!